cloudfoundry/routing-release/README.md

   $ cf create-shared-domain tcp.cfapps.example.com --router-group default-tcp
   ```

-#### Capacity Limits for Ports and TCP Routes
-One port is dedicated for each TCP route in CF; in other words, TCP routes may not share ports.

-A Router Group represents a horizontally scalable cluster of identically
+A Router Group represents a horizontally scalable cluster of identically configured routers.
+Shared domains in Cloud Foundry are associated with one router group; see [Post Deploy Configuration](#post-deploy-configuration).
+To create a TCP route for their application, a developer creates it from a TCP domain; see [Create a TCP Route[(#create-a-tcp-route).
+For each TCP route, Cloud Foundry reserves a port on the CF router.
+Each port is dedicated to that route; route ports may not be shared by multiple routes.
+The number of ports available for reservation dictates how many TCP routes can be created.

-configured routers.
-A router group is limited to maximum port range 1024-65535.
-Currently this release supports one router group, so the maximum number of TCP
-routes than can be created in CF is 64512 (65535-1024).
+A router group is limited to maximum port range 1024-65535; defaulting to 1024-1123.
+Currently this release supports one router group, so the maximum number of TCP routes than can be created in CF is 64512 (65535-1024).
 Eventually we may
 support multiple router groups and/or TCP routes that share a port.

-#### Using Multiple Load Balancers to Maximize Port Capacity
-Operators may not be able to offer 64512 ports on a given load balancer.
-The load balancer may support other systems in addition to Cloud Foundry.
-AWS ELBs can be configured to listen on a maximum of 100 ports.

-Multiple load balancers may be used to contribute to the pool of ports
-available for creating TCP routes.
-E.g. LB1 listens on ports 1024-29999, LB2
-listens on ports 30000-65535, both load balancers forward requests for these
-ports to the instances of the router group.
-Configure
-`routing-api.router_groups.reservable_ports` manifest property with the
-combined port range.
-Ports must not overlap.

-You must configure a DNS name to resolve to each load balancer you use for TCP routing.
-E.g. `tcp1.cfapps.example.com` resolves to LB1, `tcp2.cfapps.example.com` resolves to LB2.
-Each domain name must be added as a Shared Domain to CF, for developers to create routes from.
+The same reservable port range must be configured both on the load balancer, and in this release using the manifest property `routing-api.router_groups.reservable_ports` or the or [the Routing API](https://github.com/cloudfoundry-incubator/routing-api#using-the-api-manually).

 ## Running Acceptance tests